2021147547/BOMING/README.md

 Training set: 120,000 samples

 Test set: 7,600 samples

-A subset of 20,000 training samples is used for faster experimentation.
+A subset of 20,000 training samples is used for faster experimentation

 Preprocessing steps